zuercher/influxdb/docs/tsm/TSI_CARDINALITY_PROPOSAL.md

 # TSM Series Cardinality Estimation Proposal

-This document describes a proposal for providing future cardinality readings of series and measurement data in a database.
+This document describes a proposal for providing estimating the series and measurement cardinalities within a single database.

-The existing approach of counting distinct series and measurement data will not scale to billions of series in a database, and regardless would be complicated by implementation of the new TSI proposal (#7174).
+The existing approach of counting distinct series and measurement data in a database's index will not scale to the hundreds or millions or even billions of series we wish to be able to support, and regardless would be complicated by implementation of the new TSI proposal (#7174).

-The rest of the proposal provides more background and a proposed approach for providing scalable cardinality readings.
+The rest of the proposal provides more background and a proposed approach for providing scalable cardinality estimations.

 ## Background